gtxaspec/wz_flash-helper/docs/README_other_options.md

 **✅ Option: `re_run`**

 With this option, you can let the program run twice.
-This is useful to let OpenIPC U-boot set some `env` variables on its first boot as it only sets these variables if the `env` partition is empty.
+This is useful to let thingino U-boot set some `env` variables on its first boot as it only sets these variables if the `env` partition is empty.

 ## Debug options

 **✅ Option: `manual_current_firmware`**

 You can set it manually to fix the corrupted rootfs partition partition (for stock firmware) that makes `current_firmware` detection fail.
-If you are on OpenIPC, you also have to set `manual_model`.
+If you are on thingino, you also have to set `manual_model`.

 **✅ Option: `manual_model`**